gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Oostenbrink2004">

 Oostenbrink, Chris, Alessandra Villa, Alan E. Mark, and Wilfred F. Van Gunsteren.
 2004.
-“A Biomolecular Force Field Based on the Free Enthalpy of Hydration and Solvation: The GROMOS Force-Field Parameter Sets 53A5 and 53A6.” *Journal of Computational Chemistry* 25 (13): 1656–76.
+"A Biomolecular Force Field Based on the Free Enthalpy of Hydration and Solvation: The GROMOS Force-Field Parameter Sets 53A5 and 53A6." *Journal of Computational Chemistry* 25 (13): 1656-76.

 .. raw:: html